wlcg-soc-wg/pocketsoc/README.md

 - logstash
 - kibana

+### Notes

-`misp-web` and `misp-db` are used from the misp-docker (XME edition) repo, part of the official MISP project, which is included as a submodule.
+- `misp-web` and `misp-db` are used from the misp-docker (XME edition) repo, part of the official MISP project, which is included as a submodule.
-`elasticsearch`, `kibana` and `logstash` are used from the docker-elk repo, https://github.com/deviantony/docker-elk, which uses the official elastic docker containers.
+- `elasticsearch`, `kibana` and `logstash` are used from the docker-elk repo, https://github.com/deviantony/docker-elk, which uses the official elastic docker containers.
+- `apache` and `flask` are designed as sources of traffic (static and dynamic respectively) and are designed to scale to multiple instances.
 ## Networks

 Three internal docker networks are used: